comp413-2017/RDFS/CONTRIBUTING.md

     1. Motivation (what is the purpose of this change?)
     2. Changeset (what did you actually change?)
     3. Testing (how do you know it works?)
+    4. Make sure to link to the relevant issue number to link the PR to the issue.

 ### Code Review